The Must See Documentary Films in 2018

 Convicting a Murderer

-Off the back of the huge success of Making a Murderer, Netflix have yet to release details of when the follow up series will air.
-However it seems as if they may be beaten to the punch by the makers of a new alternative look at proceedings in the form of Convicting a Murderer.
-Independently funded, director Shawn Rech and attorney Andrew Hale (the men behind Murder in the Park, which saw the release of Alstory Simon, who was wrongfully convicted of double homicide) will look at the case from a wider perspective, addressing some of the criticisms in the original series, that suggested a one sided perspective based on the lack of participation from law enforcement and those responsible for Steven Avery’s conviction.
+Off the back of the huge success of Making a Murderer, Netflix has yet to release details of when the follow-up series will air.
+However, it seems as if they may be beaten to the punch by the makers of a new alternative look at proceedings in the form of Convicting a Murderer.
+Independently funded, director Shawn Rech and attorney Andrew Hale (the men behind Murder in the Park, which saw the release of Alstory Simon, who was wrongfully convicted of double homicide) will look at the case from a wider perspective, addressing some of the criticisms in the original series, that suggested a one-sided perspective based on the lack of participation from law enforcement and those responsible for Steven Avery’s conviction.
 With access to retired District Attorney Ken Kratz and lead investigator Tom Fassbender, viewers will get a broader insight into the case.
 In a statement Rech said,

 “We fight for the truth.
 We’ll present all of the evidence in the Avery case from the perspective of both the prosecution and the defense and see if viewers feel the same way they did two years ago following the first season of Making A Murderer.”